Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 <br/>

 A memory refresh transaction (Figure 12-9) is generated by the Z280 MPU refresh mechanism and can occur immediately after the final clock cycle of any other transaction.
-The memory refresh counter'8 10-bit address is output on AD<sub>0</sub>-AD<sub>7</sub>, A<sub>8</sub>, and A<sub>9</sub> when AS is asserted; the remaining address lines are undefined.
+The memory refresh counter's 10-bit address is output on AD<sub>0</sub>-AD<sub>7</sub>, A<sub>8</sub>, and A<sub>9</sub> when AS is asserted; the remaining address lines are undefined.
 The <ins>RFSH</ins> line is activated concurrent with <ins>MREQ</ins>.
 This transaction can be used to generate refreshes for dynamic RAMs.
 Refreshes may occur while the CPU is in the Halt state.

 <br/>